 If you’ve not used The Northern Antiquarian (TNA) before, welcome!
 We’re yet another on-line database that does individual site-profiles of the neolithic, Bronze Age, Iron Age and early christian archaeological sites that are found across the countries of Scotland, Wales, Ireland and England.
 Stones circles, cursus monuments, petroglyphs, holy wells, prehistoric tombs, henges, hillforts and all the rest – we have thousands of them!
-So why do another such website when we already have such huge resources as the Megalithic Portal, Canmore, StonePages and more?
+So why do another website when we already have the great huge resources like the Megalithic Portal, Canmore,and StonePages?

 Well, apart from giving more detailed write-ups of each place, TNA thinks it is vitally important to add the elements of folklore, traditions and customs that are found at our ancient sites.
 Although these ingredients tend to be frowned upon by archaeologists and some other academics, this is merely because such folklore is considered to be little other than superstitious nonsense.
 This is both lazy thinking and shows a lack of understanding of how non-industrial peasant and tribal people viewed the world.
 Additionally, as time goes by, TNA hopes to add the astronomical elements found at many megalithic sites as the intriguing ingredients within archaeo-astronomy continues gaining momentum, both in these islands and much further afield.

 TNA is easy to use, I think you’ll agree.
 The drop-down menus allow you to seek out (for example) just stone circles that you may be looking for, or just cursus monuments in the Antiquities menu; but if you’re just wanting to find sites in one particular county in Scotland, Wales, etc, you’ll find those places in our Locations menu.
 Nice n’ easy.